Arrival (company)

 Arrival was a British electric vehicle manufacturer headquartered in Howald, Luxembourg that planned to build lightweight commercial vehicles.
 Research and development took place at a facility in Banbury, Oxfordshire.

-Arrival raised $118 million from US funds manager BlackRock in October 2020, adding to previous investment from Korean automaker Hyundai Motor Co and sister company Kia Motors Corp of $111 million.
-The company became listed on NASDAQ by merging with special-purpose acquisition company CIIG Merger Corp.
+After receiving $111 million in investment from Korean automaker Hyundai Motors and its sister company Kia Motors, it raised another $118 million from the American fund manager BlackRock in February 2020.
+Later, it was listed on Nasdaq after merging with special-purpose acquisition company CIIG Merger Corp.

-In February 2024, after getting its stock delisted from the Nasdaq, Arrival's UK division entered administration, with future plans of a sale of Arrival and all of its affiliated assets.

-In March 2024, Arrival's assets were acquired by Canoo, another EV startup.
-On 17 January 2025 Canoo filed for Chapter 7 bankruptcy.
+After the company was delisted from Nasdaq and its UK division went into administration in February 2024, there were future plans to sell Arrival and all of its affiliated assets.
+After acquiring Arrival's assets in March 2024, the EV startup Canoo filed for Chapter 7 bankruptcy on January 17, 2025.

 Vehicles

 According to Arrival, four electric vehicle types were being developed: a bus, a van, a large van, and a small vehicle platform.
 Start of production of the bus was planned for the last quarter of 2021.